 During the opening ceremony, Chris Manion described Travis as “exemplifying the spirit of service that is so common in our military, in our first responders, in our police force and in our firefighters.”

 Ryan addressed the crowd, saying, “Know that you are part of a movement that now spans over 50 locations around the world, and know that it started right here with your support.”

 Said Congressman Mike Fitzpatrick, “Everything we have, the car we drove to get here, the home we slept in last night, the schools we send our children to, we have them in a free country due to the service and sacrifice of the many men and women who serve us in the volunteer forces in the military, in the emergency services, and also due to their families who wait at home for their return.

 “This day is about remembering their sacrifices and thanking those who have served.”

 Several Wounded Warriors from the Walter Reed National Military Memorial Center stood up and were honored with much applause.
 Florence Kowoczka, Executive Director for Habitat of Humanity for Bucks County, described how her organization is currently building townhouses for two marines, one of whom is also a Purple Heart recipient.

-For more information on the Travis Manion Foundation, please visit www.travismanion.org
+For more information about the Travis Manion Foundation, visit www.travismanion.org.